 How to balance parenthood with other parts of your life

 One of the first people that gets put on the back burner with parenthood is… ourselves.

-But, as they say, a happy mom means a happy family.
-There is a way to balance parenthood, where we can still enjoy our former selves, past hobbies and even keep in touch with friends.
-You can even ease the guilt by telling yourself that your kids need you to take care of yourself.
+But, as they say, a happy mom is a happy family.
+There is a way to balance parenthood, where we can still enjoy our former selves, past hobbies, and keep in touch with friends.
+You can even ease the guilt by telling yourself that your kids need you to practice self-care.

 So, how can we do that?

 Somewhere between sleep deprivation and kid-related costs, hobbies fall beneath other priorities.
 And yes, you can squeeze some hobbies during nap time (like reading), but many need a few hours (like hiking).

 Consider blocking off a part—or even all—of a day to do something you enjoy.